Associate Professor, Department of Philosophy, University of Toronto.

 The paper pursues two problems: that of the relation of being to thought in Spinoza’s metaphysics and that of acosmic criticisms of that s metaphysics.
 It offers a new account of Spinoza’s conception of “substance”, the fundamental building block of reality.
 It shows that it can be demonstrated apriori within Spinoza’s metaphysical framework that (i) contrary to British and German Idealist readings, for Spinoza there can be no substance that is not determined or modified by some other, dependent entity produced by this substance; and that (ii) there can be no substance (and hence no being) that is not a thinking substance.

-2. “The trouble with feelings, or on Spinoza’s identification of power and essence“, forthcoming in the Journal of History of Philosophy.
+3. “The trouble with feelings, or on Spinoza’s identification of power and essence“, Journal of History of Philosophy, 2017.
 Penultimate version:

 Huebner, affects, power, essence